gtk-rs/gtk4-rs/book/src/css.md

 One way to make the rows set apart a bit is to add borders.
 But which color to use for the borders?
-Our To-Do app should represent a real world app, so we will not be satisfied by choosing yellow and calling it a day.
+Our To-Do app should represent a real world app, so we will not be satisfied with choosing yellow and calling it a day.
 Your stylesheet has colors defined for these use cases, so let us have a look.
 As of this writing, the exported colors of the default stylesheet can be found in its [source code](https://gitlab.gnome.org/GNOME/gtk/-/blob/main/gtk/theme/Default/_colors-public.scss).

-There we find the color `borders` which should be used for the widget's main borders color.
+There we find the color `borders`, which should be used for the widget's main borders color.
 Perfect!
-We can access exported colors by adding a `@` in front of their names.
+We can access exported colors by adding an `@` in front of their names.

 <span class="filename">Filename: listings/todo_app/3/style.css</span>